 (b) "Medication education services" means services provided individually or in groups which focus on educating the recipient about mental illness and symptoms; the role and effects of medications in treating symptoms of mental illness; and the side effects of medications.
 Medication education is coordinated with medication management services and does not duplicate it.
-Medication education services are provided by physicians, pharmacists, or registered nurses.
+Medication education services are provided by physicians, pharmacists, physician's assistants, or registered nurses.

 (c) "Transition to community living services" means services which maintain continuity of contact between the rehabilitation services provider and the recipient and which facilitate discharge from a hospital, residential treatment program under Minnesota Rules, chapter 9505, board and lodging facility, or nursing home.
 Transition to community living services are not intended to provide other areas of adult rehabilitative mental health services.

 Subd.
 3. Eligibility.
 An eligible recipient is an individual who:

 (2) is diagnosed with a medical condition, such as mental illness or traumatic brain injury, for which adult rehabilitative mental health services are needed;

 (3) has substantial disability and functional impairment in three or more of the areas listed in section 245.462, subdivision 11a, so that self-sufficiency is markedly reduced; and

 (4) has had a recent diagnostic assessment by a qualified professional that documents adult rehabilitative mental health services are medically necessary to address identified disability and functional impairments and individual recipient goals.

 Subd.
 4. Provider entity standards. (a) The provider entity must be certified by the state following the certification process and procedures developed by the commissioner.